f1ac0/A500-IDE-RAM/README.md

 ```
 MapROM -f Files:path/kickstart-image-not-swapped-nor-split.rom
 ```

-You can disable MapROM :
+MapROM will revert to default at next power cycle or with :
 ```
 MapROM -x
 ```